the New Drug…

 With that said, I too own a smartphone, a tablet, and a laptop computer.
 Obviously, if I didn’t, this article wouldn’t even exist.
 However, I make a point to use these devices as a tool, more than an escape from real life.

-While there is nothing wrong with a little entertainment, we shouldn’t allow ourselves to become totally obsessed with digital life while our real life is passing us by.
+While there is nothing wrong with a little entertainment, we shouldn’t allow ourselves to become totally obsessed with digital life while our real-life passes us by.

 Mindlessly scrolling on social media and intense video gaming are only 2 of the ways our society has gotten sucked into the normalcy of technology addition.
 Our cell phones are being put at the top of our priority list, while family gatherings and little moments get pushed to the back burner.